Unleash/unleash/website/docs/reference/strategy-variants.md

 ---
-title: Feature Strategy Variants
+title: Strategy Variants
 ---
 :::info Availability

-**Feature strategy variants** were first introduced in Unleash 5.4.
+**Strategy variants** were first introduced in Unleash 5.4.
 :::

 Gradual rollout strategies in Unleash can have _strategy variants_. _Strategy variants_ allow each matching activation strategy to return not just simple enabled/disabled status, but